Daneswood Sanatorium, Woburn Sands. Founded 1902 22 beds (free)

 Hastings, Sussex

-St Leonard's Convalescent Home for Children, West Hill, Hastings (pictured below)
+St Leonard's Convalescent Home for Poor Children, West Hill, Hastings (pictured below)

 About Children's